Mutluru-Prashanth/RevShop/README.md

 3️⃣ Seller Workflow (The Vendor)

+### Seller Workflow (The Vendor)

-Seller Registration: Sellers register with email, password, and business details.
+**Seller Registration:** Sellers register with email, password, and business details.

-Product Management: Add, update, and delete products using ProductService.
+**Product Management:** Add, update, and delete products using ProductService.

-Pricing Management: Set MRP and discounted price for products.
+**Pricing Management:** Set MRP and discounted price for products.

-Inventory Control: Monitor stock levels and receive console alerts when stock is low.
+**Inventory Control:** Monitor stock levels and receive console alerts when stock is low.

-Order Tracking: View all orders placed for their products.
+**Order Tracking:** View all orders placed for their products.

-Review Monitoring: View buyer reviews and ratings for their products.
+**Review Monitoring:** View buyer reviews and ratings for their products.

-Notifications: Receive alerts when buyers place new orders.
+**Notifications:** Receive alerts when buyers place new orders.

 =======================================================================================================================================================================================
 ✨ Enterprise Features